open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

 ---

-Large Language Models (LLMs) are really popular right now, especially considering the the wide usecases that they have from chatbots to copilot bots that are helping software engineers write code.
+Large Language Models (LLMs) are really popular right now, especially considering the the wide range of applications that they have from simple chatbots to copilot bots that are helping software engineers write code.
 Seeing the growing use of LLMs in production, it’s important for users to learn how to understand and monitor how these models behave.